The purpose of a letter of application is to tell the story behind your resume and why you’re applying.

 In my role as a head nurse at Grey’s Hospital for 7+ years, I provided good customer service to 200+ patients every week.
 I helped doctors with emergency surgical procedures in the emergency room.

 End your application letter by inviting the hiring manager to contact you for an interview.
-Include your phone number and email address in your call to action to make it that much easier for a hiring manager to call you straightaway.
+Include your phone number and email address in your closing paragraph to make it easier for them to reach out to you immediately.

 Finally, include an appropriate letter of application sign-off such as “Sincerely” or “Best Regards,” followed by your name.